Cat Breeds in Australia

 Common Ragdoll Conditions and Diseases

 - Dilated and restricted cardiomyopathy – This particular disease is caused by the dilation of heart muscles.
 They are restricted through cardiomyopathy and causes weakened elasticity of heart muscles.
 When it is diagnosed, it should be treated as soon as possible.
-Get PetCare for your Ragdoll and you can easily take her to any treatment if something bad happens.

 - Taylor Swift and Paris Hilton own Ragdoll cat